Proposed Virginia Firearm Legislation

 Last Action Date: January 22, 2024

-Title: Carrying within Capitol Square & surrounding area, etc., exceptions.
+Title: Firearm or explosive material; carrying within Capitol Square & surrounding area, etc., exceptions.

 Description: Carrying a firearm or explosive material within Capitol Square and the surrounding area, into a building owned or leased by the Commonwealth, etc.; exceptions for law-enforcement officers.
 Adds an exception for off-duty law-enforcement officers to the prohibition of carrying a firearm within any building owned or leased by the Commonwealth or any agency thereof or any office where employees of the Commonwealth or any agency thereof are regularly present for the purpose of performing their official duties.